History of Brittany: Revolutionary period

-In light of these mounting foreign threats, the Committee of Public Safety sent Republican forces known as ‘Representatives on a Mission’ to local regions—such as Brittany—to ensure the preservation of national unity within France.
+In light of these mounting foreign threats, the Committee of Public Safety sent Republican troops known as ‘Representatives on a Mission’ to local regions—such as Brittany—to ensure the preservation of national unity within France.
 The function of these Representatives, by order of the National Convention, was to replace the local government leaders.
 In doing so, the Representatives were meant to quell anti-revolutionary sentiment.
-The order of the National Convention on 14 August 1793 declared that these Representatives "take every measure of interior and exterior defense which they may consider necessary" contributed to the nation-wide violence experienced during the Terror.
+The order of the National Convention on 14 August 1793 declared that these Representatives "take every measure of interior and exterior defense which they may consider necessary" contributed to the nationwide violence experienced during the Terror.
 Jean-Baptiste Carrier, one prominent Representative on a Mission, who had been sent to Brittany, dutifully reported to the Committee of Public Safety that he would "arrest those declared guilty of the counter-revolutionary disorders committed by this company".
 Pierre Louis Prieur, another such Representative on a Mission, was involved in extinguishing the uprisings in the coastal towns of Brittany such as Lorient and Vannes.

 The peasants in Brittany were royalist and opposed the new government.
-Prieur sought to implement the authority of the convention by arresting suspected counter-revolutionaries, removing the local authorities of Brittany, and making speeches.
+Pierre Louis Prieur sought to implement the authority of the convention by arresting suspected counter-revolutionaries, removing the local authorities of Brittany, and making speeches.
 In Vannes, there was an unfavorable attitude towards the Revolution with only 200 of the city's population of 12,000 accepting the new constitution.
 Prieur declared Brittany's countryside overcome by fanaticism in order to justify terror as the new order.
 Prieur then infiltrated cities with troops and conducted house searches to locate and silence rebellious aristocrats and peasants.
 While arrests were the first defense of the newly established government against counter-revolutionaries, fear quickly mounted concerning the power of this group.
 Quickly, leaders such as Carrier had moved from ordering arrests to ordering executions of anyone found guilty of treason against the state.